 Same as Financial Managers, to be a budget analyst, candidates with Masters in Finance are preferred over other candidates.
 What exactly Budget Analysts do?
 They assist organizations in managing their budgets, evaluating their finances and predicting their future budgets.
 Budget analysts also work on budget proposals for accuracy, keep an eye on their spending and assist take decisions with regards to costs of their proposed plans.
 Budget Analysts also assist managers and other officials on the top of the hierarchy regarding the status of the budget.

 Compensation and Benefits Managers

-Compensation and benefit managers as the name suggests have a wide array of responsibilities.
+Compensation and benefits managers as the name suggests have a wide array of responsibilities.
 Having a Masters degree can be a great help in this profession.
-As the name suggests compensation and benefits manager look after employee’s payment, benefits etc. They also oversee company’s pay arrangements, ascertain their incentives and ensure competitive pay rates.
-Whereas Benefits managers look after employee retirement schemes, insurance policies etc. Their responsibility is to ensure that company offers legally abiding and competitive programs in accordance with current regulations.
+As the name suggests compensation and benefits manager look after employee’s payment, benefits, etc. They also oversee the company’s pay arrangements, ascertain their incentives and ensure competitive pay rates.
+Whereas Benefits managers look after employee retirement schemes, insurance policies, etc. Their responsibility is to ensure that the company offers legally abiding and competitive programs in accordance with current regulations.

 With a master’s in finance degree, you can earn salaries well above the median wage for all occupations.
 Strategically planning your education and career moves can help you boost your salary even more.